 The District has sewer treatment capacity rights in the South Valley Water Reclamation Facility (SVWRF) treatment plant.
-These capacity rights consist of the right to have up to 3.07 million gallons a day (MGD) of the District's wastewater flow into the treatment plant.
+These capacity rights consist of the right to have up to 3.84 million gallons a day (MGD) of the District's wastewater flow into the treatment plant.
 These capacity rights represent 7.68% of the capacity of the treatment plant.

 SVWRF is administered by a five-member board consisting of one board member from each of the five participating governmental entities.
 Each board member has an equal vote regardless of the capacity rights owned.
+Therefore, the District has 20% of the voting rights while only owning 7.68% of the capacity rights.
 This Board is responsible for adopting a budget and provides the financing for Facility operations.